-2. [1.62] Sales to Fewer than 35 Persons or Offerings Less than \$1 Million

-The Illinois Securities Law of 1953 exempts from registration offers and sales to residents and nonresidents of Illinois in which (a) all sales to Illinois residents within the preceding 12-month period have been made to not more than 35 persons or have involved an aggregate sales price of less than \$1 million, (b) the offering did not involve any general advertising or solicitation in Illinois, and (c) any commissions paid did not exceed 20 percent of the sale price if sold to an Illinois resident.
+2. [1.62] Sales to Fewer than 35 Persons or Offerings Less than \$1 Million than 35 persons or have involved an aggregate sales price of less than \$1 million, (b) the offering did not involve any general advertising or solicitation in Illinois, and (c) any commissions paid did not exceed 20 percent of the sale price if sold to an Illinois resident.
 815 ILCS 5/4G(1).
 To qualify for the exemption, the issuer must file Form 4G, Report of Sale Pursuant to Section 4.G of The Illinois Securities Law of 1953, with the Secretary of State no later than 12 months after the date of the first sale to an Illinois resident.
 See 815 ILCS 5/4G(4); 14 Ill.Admin.
 Code §130.440(a).
 Form 4G is available at the Secretary of State's website, www.cyberdriveillinois.com.